 10. Add Texture

 Try to create an illusion of depth by adding differently textured plants.
-You can couple ornamental grasses with Canna lilies and have an55 eye-catching effect on your guests.
+You can couple ornamental grasses with Canna lilies and have an eye-catching effect on your guests.

 11. Make your backyard curvy